SteveBarnett/Remixing/_includes/themes/2026/september.md

 ### September

+Focusing on **Yielding** as care.
+Brace, support, uphold.

 <h4>Vocation</h4>

-- ➙ evals work
-    - ➙ keep it realistic
+- ➙ CHR, especially for evals work: clear, human, realistic
-    - ➙ keep it clear
-    - Discuss adding local models
 - ➙ [DDD Adelaide 21/11/2026 CFP](https://sessionize.com/dddadelaide2026) (deadline: 6 September)
 - Prepare for little AI talk at Team Day (Fri 18)
 - Revisit [AI Realism](https://human-centred.nz/air/) and [How to get the most out of AI](https://human-centred.nz/2026/07/27/how-to-get-the-most-out-of-ai/) and nudge work about a policy